marckean/marcseparation/_docs/26-kids_eating.md

 #### Aunty Vic starves the kids

-As Aunty Vic looks after the kids very often, as Alex's way of parenting is hands off and relies on others to look after the kids.
+As Aunty Vic looks after the kids very often, as Alex's way of parenting is [Laissez-faire](https://www.encyclopedia.com/children/applied-and-social-sciences-magazines/laissez-faire-parents) / hands-off and relies on others to look after the kids.
 The kids (both Charlie & Chloe) constantly complain that they hardly get fed much food at all.

 I heard several times that Aunty Vic starves the kids by giving them one egg & lettuce sandwich to share between both of them, so half each for lunch.
 Other times Aunty Vic buys them a **McDonalds** cheese burger sometimes with no meat patty and no cheese (just the pickle) as it's cheap, around 30c.